octo-technology/OpenTezos/docs/deploy-a-node/networks.md

 In this chapter, we will see how Tezos is multi-networks.
 We will learn what the "*main network*" and the "*test networks*" are.
 Finally, we will discover how to configure our node on a chosen network.

+## Mainnet

+The Tezos network is the current incarnation of the Tezos blockchain.
+It runs with real tez that have been allocated to the donors of July 2017 ICO.

+The Tezos network has been live and open since June 30th 2018.

 ## Multinetwork Node

 Tezos is run on several networks, such as the **Mainnet** (the *main* network) and various **testnets** (test networks).
 Some users may also want to run their own networks for various reasons.
 Networks differ in multiple ways: